rostislavuhlir/Getting-And-Cleaning-Data-Project/CodeBook.md

 - An identifier of the subject who carried out the experiment.

 ##### Step 1.
 Merges the training and the test sets to create one data set
+Sets the source directory for the files and reads into tables the data located in
+- features.txt
+- activity_labels.txt
+- subject_train.txt
+- x_train.txt
+- y_train.txt
+- subject_test.txt
+- x_test.txt
+- y_test.txt

+Assigns column names and merges to create one data set.

 ##### Step 2.
 Extracts only the measurements on the mean and standard deviation for each measurement.
+Uses grep pattern matching and replacement function to extract only the information from columns regarding the standard deviation and mean

 ##### Step 3.
 Uses descriptive activity names to name the activities in the data set
+Merges and labels the dataset with subject, activity, variable called featureswanted

 ##### Step 4.
 Appropriately label the data set with descriptive activity names.
+Uses the gsub function to label the data properly through a variable featureswanted

 ##### Step 5.
 From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.
+We produce only a data set with the average of each variable for each activity and subject using a melt and dcast functions

 ### Activity Labels